You have no items in your shopping cart.

 Additional lengths of netting may be added together using the connectors attached to the ends of the nets.
 (See picture below).

 Where you want to erect a net on an undulating surface, remove the posts from the net and stretch it out between the corner posts.
-Position posts in the highest and lowest points of the surface.
-Re-position the remaining posts along the net to lift the second wire off the ground.
+Start by positioning posts in the highest and lowest points of the surface.
+Position the remaining posts along the net to lift the second wire off the ground.
 If the ground is so undulating that the posts are insufficient to train the net to follow the terrain, in that case remove those posts in the hollows and replace with pegs to pull the net down to the ground.
 These posts may then be used where best suited.
 In serious cases it may be necessary to purchase additional posts.

 When dismantling the net, collect up all the stakes together allowing the net to fold down between the posts.
 These are then used to roll the net onto.
 Do not try and roll the net up from one end, it will be a mess and take ages to roll up.